Duncan Preston

-Duncan Preston (born 11 August 1946) is a retired English actor.
+Duncan Preston (born 11 August 1946) is an English actor.
 He is known for his appearances in television productions written by Victoria Wood, including his role in the soap opera parody sketches Acorn Antiques and as Stan in the sitcom dinnerladies (1998–2000).
 He reprised his role of Clifford in Acorn Antiques: The Musical! in 2005.
-His other television roles include DS Todd in the soap opera EastEnders (1987), Jonathan Haslam in the hospital sitcom Surgical Spirit (1989–1995); and Doug Potts in the soap opera Emmerdale (2007–2011, 2014–2020).
+His other television roles include DS Todd in the soap opera EastEnders (1987), Dr. Jonathan Haslam in the hospital sitcom Surgical Spirit (1989–1995); and Doug Potts in the soap opera Emmerdale (2007–2011, 2014–2020).

 Career

-Preston appeared in a short 1981 Public information film entitled Say NO to Strangers, as a kerb-crawling predator attempting to lure a schoolgirl into his car.
-He has also made many guest appearances in various TV series, including Hunters Walk, Secret Army, The Professionals, All Creatures Great and Small, Robin of Sherwood, Bergerac, The New Statesman, Press Gang, Chalk, Boon, Casualty, Heartbeat, The Royal, Hetty Wainthropp Investigates, Holby City,The Good Ship Murder, Peak Practice, Midsomer Murders, Dalziel and Pascoe and My Family.
+Preston appeared in a short 1981 Public information film entitled Say NO! to Strangers, as a kerb-crawling predator attempting to lure a schoolgirl into his car.
+He has also made many guest appearances in various television series, including Hunters Walk, Secret Army, The Professionals, All Creatures Great and Small, Robin of Sherwood, Bergerac, The New Statesman, Press Gang, Chalk, Boon, Casualty, Heartbeat, The Royal, Holby City, The Good Ship Murder, Peak Practice, Midsomer Murders, Dalziel and Pascoe and My Family.
 His film career includes roles in Porridge (1979), A Nightingale Sang in Berkeley Square (1979), Scandalous (1984), Milk (1999), Nativity 3: Dude, Where's My Donkey?
 (2014) and in the horror film Howl (2015).

-He was also a regular cast member in the sitcom Surgical Spirit and appeared as Dennis Stokes in Coronation Street in 2004.
+Between 1989 to 1995, he had a regular role as Dr. Jonathan Haslam in Surgical Spirit and appeared as Dennis Stokes in Coronation Street in 2004.
 Preston played Doug Potts, the father of Laurel Thomas in Emmerdale.
 He has also appeared on Lily Savage's Blankety Blank.

 From 2002 to 2012, Preston co-starred as Det.
 Sgt.
 Riley in the BBC Radio crime drama Trueman and Riley, opposite Robert Daws.

-In 2022, Preston appeared in series 25 of Silent Witness.
+In 2022, Preston appeared in two episodes of Silent Witness as DI Johnny Campbell.